Rivian Automotive Stock News and Forecast: Where next for RIVN stock?

-- RIVN staged a meagre bounce but looks set for more losses.
+- RIVN shares look set for more losses as sector loses investor interest.

+Rivian (RIVN) closed up ever so small on Thursday in a move that needs a second glance.
+The shocking CPI number led to a growth and meme stock sell-off, but somehow Rivian managed to buck the trend.
+It closed at $64.72, up a meagre but significant 0.29% on the day.

 Rivian Stock News